chexma/checkmk_plugins/netapp_eseries/README.md

 More Informations about installing mkps on the command line: https://docs.checkmk.com/latest/en/mkps.html#_installation_of_an_mkp

-### 1.2 Enterprise, Free and Managed Services Edition
+### 1.2 checkmk Enterprise, Free and Managed Services Edition

 - Download the checkmk mkp package netapp_eseries-<version>.mkp
 - Open the checkmk Webinterface, select "Setup" - "Extension packages"